-Monday morning at the office everyone is talking about the latest envelope-pushing Saturday Night Live skit.
-Invariably, the Super Bowl ad that gets the most buzz is the one that both shocked and cracked you up.
+On Monday mornings at the office, everyone is talking about the latest envelope-pushing Saturday Night Live skit.
+Invariably, the Super Bowl ad that gets the most buzz is the one that shocked and cracked you up.

-Brands that know what’s good for them will take a risk with messages that test the limits of what’s appropriate, says Ellis Verdi, president of the DeVito/Verdi agency in New York City.
+Brands that know what’s good for them will not only use humor.
+They’ll take a risk with messages that test the limits, says Ellis Verdi, president and co-founder of the DeVito/Verdi agency.

 “Smaller businesses can’t afford not to take a risk—the smaller you are, the more you have to stand out,” Verdi says.
 “The biggest impact you can have with a small budget is to reveal who you are and what is unique about you.”
-The essence of a humorous ad is that it makes people think, tells the truth and says what people are already thinking.
+The essence of edgy advertising humor is that it makes people think, tells the truth and says what people are thinking.
 “The most powerful messages reveal truth,” Verdi says.